oauth-wg/oauth-selective-disclosure-jwt/main.md

 A verifier checks that

- * for each claim in `SD-JWT-RELEASE`, the hash `HASH(DISCLOSED-SALT | DISCLOSED-VALUE)` matches the hash under the given claim name in `SD-JWT`.
+ * for each claim in `SD-JWT-RELEASE`, the hash digest `HASH(DISCLOSED-SALT | DISCLOSED-VALUE)` matches the one under the given claim name in `SD-JWT`.
- * if holder binding is desired, the `SD-JWT-RELEASE` was signed by the private key belonging to `HOLDER-PUBLIC-KEY`.
+ * if holder binding is used, the `SD-JWT-RELEASE` was signed by the private key belonging to `HOLDER-PUBLIC-KEY`.

 The detailed algorithm is described below.

 # Data Formats

-This section defines data formats for SD-JWTs (containing hashes of the salted claim values), SD-JWT Salt/Value Containers (containing the mapping of the plain-text claim values and the salt values), and SD-JWT Releases (containing a subset of the same mapping).
+This section defines data formats for SD-JWTs (containing hash digests of the salted claim values), SD-JWT Salt/Value Containers (containing the mapping of the plain-text claim values and the salt values), and SD-JWT Releases (containing a subset of the same mapping).